Quando Rondo

-Tyquian Terrel Bowman (born March 23, 1999), professionally known by his stage name Quando Rondo, is an American rapper, singer and songwriter.
-He was signed to YoungBoy's Never Broke Again record label and Atlantic Records.
-He initially gained attention with the release of his song "I Remember" featuring Lil Baby in January 2018, leading to him dropping three mixtapes, Life B4 Fame (2018), Life After Fame (2018), and From the Neighborhood to the Stage (2019).
+Tyquian Terrel Bowman (born March 23, 1999), better known by his stage name Quando Rondo, is an American rapper, singer, and songwriter.
+He signed with YoungBoy Never Broke Again's namesake record label, an imprint of Atlantic Records shortly after the release of his 2018 single, "I Remember" (featuring Lil Baby).
+The song received platinum certification by the Recording Industry Association of America (RIAA) and preceded his debut studio album, QPac (2020), which entered the Billboard 200 and contained his second platinum-certified song, "ABG".
+His second and third albums, Recovery (2023) and Here for a Reason (2024), both failed to chart.

 Early life

 Tyquian Bowman was born and raised in Savannah, Georgia.
-He showed an early interest in music as a child.
+Before developing an interest in music, Bowman participated in track and field during his high school years.
 As a teenager, he spent some time in juvenile detention centers.
 In 2017, he spent months in county jail and was released in October.
 At that time, he decided to pursue music full-time.
 During his teenage years, he also joined the Savannah and Atlanta subset of the Rollin' 60s Neighborhood Crips.

 His stage name is a play on his nickname, "Quando".
-He is also a fan of the basketball player, Rajon Rondo.
+He is also a fan of basketball player Rajon Rondo.
 He grew up listening to Chief Keef, Rich Homie Quan, Young Thug, and Camoflauge.